-Students earning the M.A.T. with an emphasis in Art Education receive a master’s degree and eligibility for pre-K-12 licensure in the visual arts from the State of Ohio.
+Students earning the Master of Arts in Teaching (M.A.T.) with an emphasis in Art Education receive a master’s degree and eligibility for pre-K-12 licensure in the visual arts from the State of Ohio.
 After satisfying undergraduate art education requirements, students enter the M.A.T. program.
 Classes for the M.A.T are organized so requirements can be completed in one calendar year (one summer plus two semesters) of full-time study.

 The M.A.T. cohort group is designed to be small in number to afford each student outstanding preparation and the opportunity to move through the program with a community of learners.
 This format engenders the sharing of values and attitudes while fostering professional growth.

 After a summer term of course work that focuses on the foundations and principles of education, M.A.T. students spend two consecutive semesters in an interniship of both campus-based and school-based practices.
 This integrated approach fosters both theoretical understanding and the development of the practical skills needed to be a successful teacher.